 -Allow people to employ their gifts, graces, and passions in ministry.
 Do not push them into a job they are not interested in, even though you need the position filled.

--Parishioners want to know that their pastor is not perfect, but they don't want to know too much information on exactly how their pastor is imperfect.
+-Parishioners want to know that their pastor is human, but they don't want to know too much information on exactly how their pastor is human.
 There is a fine line between disclosure and exposure.

 Any additional short and pithy sayings of wisdom are welcome.